arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 ![Portenta Machine Control Manual IP Configuration](assets/pmc_plcide_ipconfig.png)

-***The __Ethernet.begin(ip, dns, gateway, subnet)__ method will delay initialization for 60 seconds if either the RJ45 cable is not connected or the Ethernet properties, like the IP address, are improperly configured.
-It can be extended using __Ethernet.begin(NULL, ip, dns, gateway, subnet, connection_timeout)__ method, where `connection_timeout` defines a timeout for establishing a Data Layer connection.***
+***The __Ethernet.begin(ip, dns, gateway, subnet)__ method will delay initialization for 60 seconds if either the RJ45 cable is not connected or the Ethernet properties, like the IP address, are misconfigured.
+This behavior can be modified with the __Ethernet.begin(NULL, ip, dns, gateway, subnet, connection_timeout)__ method by adjusting the `connection_timeout` argument.
+This parameter defines the timeout for establishing a Data Layer connection.***

 If opting to manually set the IP address for the Portenta Machine Control, it is also necessary to adjust the computer's Ethernet interface in the *IPv4* settings.
 The information input in the IPv4 configurations should correspond to the gateway settings.
 Ensuring a stable connection to the Portenta Machine Control via the PLC IDE is pivotal for a successful project execution.
 Below, an illustrative setup is depicted for the Windows 11 operating system: